AliceO2Group/QualityControl/doc/DevelopersTips.md

 The config files on EPNs are merged to build a humongous config file used for the whole workflow.
-The common part is stored here: https://github.com/AliceO2Group/O2DPG/blob/master/DATA/production/qc-sync/qc-global.json The config file to use for each detector are defined here: https://github.com/AliceO2Group/O2DPG/blob/3dacaf525309b6e8cb4b4e2b7ea357ed65a95094/DATA/production/qc-workflow.sh
+The common part is stored here: https://github.com/AliceO2Group/O2DPG/blob/master/DATA/production/qc-sync/qc-global.json The config file to use for each detector are defined [here](https://github.com/AliceO2Group/O2DPG/blob/master/DATA/production/qc-workflow.sh)

 ## run locally multi-node
 Terminal 1